komejo/d8-theming-guide/README.md

 Let's kick of with some major changes that you, as a Drupal themer, must be aware of.
 This is especially useful if you've been involved in Drupal 7 theming in the past.

+- The markup in Drupal 8 is now [HTML5](http://buytaert.net/html5-in-drupal-8).
+New tags like `header`, `nav`, `article` are used in core.

+- [WAI-ARIA Roles](https://www.drupal.org/node/1179668) are added.
+There are a set of roles, states, and properties, which can be applied to markup to provide rich semantics, increasing accessibility and interoperability.
+Although WAI-ARIA properties were not valid in xhtml 1.0, they are valid in HTML5, and can therefore be applied in the markup of Drupal 8.
+By using the role attribute with an HTML element, authors can provide more information about the purpose of components on the page.

+- `<DIV ID="BAD-PRACTICE">...</DIV>` Drupal 8 now has 75% less ID's than the Drupal 7 CSS!

+- [The CSS Structure](https://www.drupal.org/node/1887918) is based on SMACSS & BEM.

 - [Drupal is now about of the box responsive and mobile ready.](https://groups.drupal.org/mobile/drupal-8)
 This is of course a huge deal.
 Drupal is now out-of-the-box mobile friendly.